Kindmark/modorganizer2-separator-generator/README.md

 > ```bash
 > python interface.py
 > ```
+> Note: There is also an executable `run.sh` file that does this, if you prefer double-clicking.

 ## Settings
 Any changes you make in the settings menu can be saved with the click of a button.</br>